 Janet is a native of St. Mary’s County and is very proud of her Southern Maryland lineage.
 She has been singing with St. Maries Musica since 2007 and enjoys it immensely.
 Janet started her musical career when she was 6 years old at The Bunny Bailey Studio of Dance.
 Soon after, she began piano and flute lessons.
 She was encouraged to continue studying and performing music throughout her elementary, middle and high school years where she had the privilege of performing in multiple competitions/honor bands and choruses.
 Janet studied music and education at Shenandoah College and Conservatory of Music (now Shenandoah University) and received her B.S. degree in elementary education with a minor in flute performance.
 Her greatest musical highlight was being able to perform with Shenandoah’s choir at The Kennedy Center in Washington, D.C.
 Janet currently works in the real estate field and enjoys life with her husband Scott, who is the ‘sound guy’ for St. Maries Musica.
 She is most proud of her adult daughter, Kristi who is currently working on her doctorate in Astrophysics and who also just happens to be married to the son of Greg & Susan Stachelczyk.

-Mike Berkin is a natural baritone who has been singing second tenor with St. Maries Musica for 5 years.
+Mike Berkin is a natural baritone who has been singing second tenor with St. Maries Musica for 5 years but has been reassigned to the bass section.
 He began his music career in high school in the early 1970s, singing with a large touring group called Sounds of America.
 Since then, he has sung with several church and community choirs in Maine, Florida, California, Italy, Japan, and Maryland.
 In his spare time, Mike likes to compose, sing and record original rock and pop compositions in a local two-man band.
 Mike is a retired Naval Aviation Maintenance Officer and is now the Branch Manager for Readiness Analysis working in the Logistics Competency of NAVAIR at NAS Patuxent River.
 He holds a BS in Aerospace Engineering from Penn State and a MS in Material Logistics from the Naval Postgraduate School in Monterey, CA. Mike and his wife, Shirley, reside in Drayden, MD.
 They have four adult children.

 Jeremy is a new member of Musica, and a relatively new Marylander.
 A native of south Georgia, Jeremy began performing at an early age, participating in choirs and musicals in church and in school.
 In high school, he performed with Appling Applause (the school's show choir), several All-State choirs, and the men's quartet.
 Jeremy attended Mercer University, where he had the opportunity to sing with the Mercer Singers.
 He was fortunate in his timing, as the group recorded two CDs and toured in both the UK and Italy during his time with them.
 At Mercer, Jeremy majored in computer science and minored in music, focusing on vocal performance and choral conducting.
 While pursuing graduate studies in computer science at Clemson University, Jeremy met his lovely wife, Emily.
 The day after their engagement, they began a “temporary” five-year tenure on staff at Emily's home church, Disciples UMC in Greenville, SC, as joint music and youth program directors.
 Upon moving to southern Maryland to begin a career in the Navy's Battlespace Modeling and Simulation division, Jeremy decided to take a hiatus from singing, but he is thrilled to jump back in with both feet as a member of St. Maries Musica.